-The Company has a Cash Bonus Profit Sharing Plan that allows the Company to make profit sharing contributions for the benefit of eligible employees, including NEOs for any fiscal year in an amount not to exceed 3.5% of pre-tax profits or \$2.5 million.
+The Company has a Cash Bonus Profit Sharing Plan that allows the Company to make profit sharing contributions for the benefit of eligible employees, including NEOs, for any fiscal year in an amount not to exceed 3.5% of pre-tax profits or \$2.5 million.
 If pre-tax profits in any given fiscal year do not exceed \$3 million, there will be no contribution to the Cash Bonus Profit Sharing Plan for that fiscal year.
 The size of the contribution is dependent upon the performance of the Company.
 A participant's share of the contribution is determined pursuant to the participant's eligible wages for the fiscal year as a percentage of eligible wages for all participants for the fiscal year.
-The Company did not make a cash bonus profit sharing contribution for fiscal 2009 as the Company did not achieve pre-tax profits in excess of the Cash Bonus Profit Sharing Plan limits.
+The Company elected not to make a cash bonus profit sharing contribution for Fiscal 2010.